isaychris/osrs-world-pinger/README.md

 # osrs_world_pinger
 A tool for oldschool runescape that retrieves world information and its latency.

-The user can choose to ping a specific world or to ping all worlds.
+* The user can choose to ping a specific world or to ping all worlds.
-If the user chooses to ping all worlds, the top five worlds with the best latency will be displayed after all worlds have been pinged.
+* The top five worlds with best latency is displayed when user pings all worlds.

 ### Requirements
 * python 3